 Add NPN transistor Q1, which is labeled '2N3904'.
 It looks just like the voltage regulator, U2, but if you got the voltage regulator right, the only remaining 3-pin part is Q1.
-Bend the middle pin back a bit, and make sure the flat side faces the servo connectors, as indicated on the PCB silkscreen drawing.
+Bend the middle pin back a bit, and make sure the flat side faces out, as indicated on the PCB silkscreen drawing.